This information applies to Windows Internet Explorer 8.

 To go to the next or previous instance of the word or phrase, click the Next or Previous button.

-To turn menus on permanently, see Show the menu bar in Internet Explorer.
+If the Edit menu does not appear, press the ALT key to display it.
+To turn menus on permanently, see Show the menus in Internet Explorer.

-If you're trying to find text on a webpage and there are partial or incorrect matches, click the Options button, and then click one or both of the following:
+If you are trying to find text on a webpage and there are partial or wrong matches, click the Options button, and then click one or both of the following:

 Match Whole Word Only

-This only shows matches that are complete words, and not part of another word or phrase.
+This will only show matches that are complete words, and not part of another word or phrase.

-This only shows matches that use the same combination of uppercase and lowercase letters that you typed into the text box.
+This will only show matches that use the same combination of capital and lowercase letters that you typed into the text box.

-For more information about finding what you want on the web, see Tips for searching the Internet.
+For more information on finding what you want on the web, see Tips for searching the Internet.